-Beyoncé Vs. Adele At Grammys 2017: Reasons Why Beyoncé Lost Album Of Year Award
+Beyonce Vs. Adele At Grammys 2017: Reasons Why Beyonce Lost Album Of Year Award

 Another Grammy voter had told Rolling Stone that “elderly median age” could prefer Adele over Beyonce.

-Beyoncé should win because her song was more culturally significant and more innovative.
+“Beyonce should win because her song was more culturally significant and more innovative.
 Adele – we feel like we’ve seen that show before.
-But I would not underestimate the average age of Grammy voters, and the chance that the sort of ‘elder median age’ could put Adele in.
+But I would not underestimate the average age of Grammy voters, and the chance that the sort of ‘elder median age’ could put Adele in.”

-On Sunday night, Adele too acknowledged that Beyonce should have won the album of the year award.
+On Sunday night, Adele too acknowledged that Beyonce should have won the Album of the Year award.
 During her acceptance speech, she called Lemonade a monumental work.

 Later backstage, Adele said, as quoted by CNN, that she was rooting for Beyonce and voted for her.

-If Beyonce had won the album of the year award, she would have become the first black woman after Lauryn Hill, who won it in 1999, to win it.
+If Beyonce had won the Album of the Year award, she would have become the first black woman after Lauryn Hill, who won it in 1999, to win it.
 And the last black artist to win album of the year was Herbie Hancock in 2008.

 Beyonce, who recently announced that she was pregnant with twins, took home urban contemporary album trophy on Sunday night.